silnrsi/wstr/src/content/docs/topics/fonts/python-tools.md

 There is further [documentation in GitHub][pysilfont-docs].

-### UFO support in Pysilfont

-With some limitations, Pysilfont scripts that utilize the built-in UFO library should work with UFO2 or UFO3 source files - and can convert from one format to the other.

-Such scripts will output UFOs in a [normalized form][unified-font-objects-ufo-normalization], designed to work with source control systems.
-Most aspects of the normalization can be set by parameters, so projects are not forced to use Pysilfont’s default normalization.

-The simplest script is `psfnormalize`, which will convert between UFO 2 and UFO3 (if `-v` is used to specify the alternative version) or otherwise simply normalize the UFO by ‘converting’ to the existing version.
-Note that this same functionality is in most other scripts, so `psfnormalize` is normally only needed after UFOs have been processed by tools that are not using pysilfont's built-in UFO object library.

-The following are known limitations:

-- UFO 3 specific folders (data and images) are preserved, even if present in a UFO 2 font.
-- Converting from UFO 3 to UFO 2 only handles data that has a place in UFO 2, but does include converting UFO 3 anchors to the standard way of handling them in UFO 2
-- If a project uses non-standard files within the UFO folder, they are deleted

 ## fontTools

 fontTools is a library useful for manipulating TrueType and OpenType fonts (e.g. `.ttf` files).
 The project also includes the TTX command-line tool, which can convert TrueType and OpenType fonts (or individual tables within a font) to and from an XML text format (also called TTX).
 It supports TrueType, OpenType, AFM and, to an extent, Type 1 and some Mac-specific formats.